keskarshreesh/lucra_fullstack_app/README.md

 ### localStorage
 In this application, we use the browser `localStorage` to store the JWT (access token), which is used by the server to authenticate client requests and for session management.
 The JWT is added to `localStorage` during login, removed during logout and accessed by each client request
 ### Components
-These are the core of the React application, they manage user inputs, user session and sending requests to and managing responses from the server.
+These are the core of the React application, they manage user inputs, user session and sending requests to and managing responses from the server.<br>
+Each component can be thought of as corresponding to one App screen (i.e Login/Signup, Home, Chat, etc., in addition to common components used throughout the application).

 # Future Work
 1. **Improve application security**: <br>